ghuiber/ghuiber.github.io/_posts/2012-03-05-human-rights-stats-one-last-thing.md

 ---
 layout: post
-title: Human right stats, one last thing
+title: Human rights stats, one last thing
 ---
 The R code in my [previous post]({% post_url 2012-03-04-human-rights-stats-part-2 %}) could also produce the picture below.
 The implication is this: